Dependable, Experienced, Knowledgeable

 Contact Us for a Free Case Review to Learn More About Your Legal Options in Facing Heroin Possession Charges

 You shouldn’t have to face the criminal justice system alone.
-Contact Aydelotte & Scardella Law LLC today for a free, confidential consultation to learn more about how a New Jersey heroin charges attorney from our firm will advocate for your rights and pursue a favorable outcome in your case.
+Contact The Scardella Law Firm LLC today for a free, confidential consultation to learn more about how a New Jersey heroin charges attorney from our firm will advocate for your rights and pursue a favorable outcome in your case.
 We can help guide you through the criminal justice process and prepare you for what to expect at every stage of your case.

 Frequently Asked Questions About Heroin Charges in New Jersey